What we discovered about running online training

 Another version of online training is a live interactive event where you attend and work with a small number of other delegates supported by instructors.
 It’s much more immersive and engaging.

 To counter people’s bias toward face-to-face training, we have been offering free online taster sessions to prospective delegates to experience what it’s like.

 Through this process, our key findings of what makes great online training are:

 - Lots of opportunities for different types of interaction – regular interaction every few minutes using a range of methods is key to keeping people engaged and not drifting off into other work like checking their e-mail.

-- Good content delivered in an engaging way – video calls have a tendency to flatten your voice, so you need to put more effort into the vocal performance.
-Storytelling throughout is also important to help bring the theory to life supported with visuals that keep the screen moving.
+- Good content is delivered in an engaging way – video calls have a tendency to flatten your voice, so you need to put more effort into the vocal performance.
+Storytelling throughout is also important to help bring the theory to life, supported by visuals that keep the screen moving.

-- Well-structured with good time-management and lots of breaks – there needs to be clarity on how the material is organized and then broken up so that people aren’t stuck at their screen for long durations.
+- Well-structured with good time management and lots of breaks – there needs to be clarity on how the material is organized and then broken up so that people aren’t stuck at their screens for long durations.
 A good target we found is 45 mins delivery, including activities, followed by 10 mins break.
 If you run much longer, people struggle to stay focused.